More Accessible, Searchable, And Usable Collections — Crowdsource Collaborative Transcription On An Intuitive Easy-To-Use Platform

 Forget reinventing the wheel with our plug-and-play solution

 Skip the frustration of trying to create your own transcription process or software.
-We’ve anticipated the essential features you want and need; developing a superior software tool for the solution of more searchable documents.
+We’ve anticipated the essential and advanced features you want and need; developing a superior software tool for the solution of more accessible, searchable documents.

 Revolutionize Your Resource Usability While Increasing Public Engagement